mharen/mharen.github.io/_posts/2011/2011-11-08-jim-pony-taxi-who-sounds-lot-like.md

 "Thanks for the lift," the customer said, stepping down.
 "I haven't taken that route before--I liked it!
 Very scenic!
 And fast!"

-"My&nbsp;pleasure," Jim beamed, casually passing his card, "give me a call the next time I can help."
+"My pleasure," Jim beamed, casually passing his card, "give me a call the next time I can help."

 Jim had achieved his ultimate goal of making his customers happy through modern travel.
 With an extra bounce in his step, exuding confidence and skill, Jim couldn't go two paces without running into a new fare.
 It was looking to be a busy day.